Tyrna/cs4430_flask_app/README.md

 In order to apply changes to this development environment, a zip file needs to be created with the application itself and the required dependencies.
 After, it must be uploaded on AWS interface and deployed from there until automation arrives.

+### Application

+The following programs are needed in order to properly work with AWS tools:
+  * eb-cli tools
+  * python 3.6
+  * ssh